Evaluating Case To Determine Best Strategy

 Avoiding The Filing of Criminal Charges

 And we can't get to them right from the beginning in every case.
-Sometimes by the time we get to them, the people mess around and wait until very close to the court date, they've already made a filing decision to file the case.
-Once they've done that, you've got to wait until the court date comes and then your attorney will speak to them and show them the evidence.
+Sometimes by the time we get to them, the people mess around and wait until very close to the court date; they've already made a filing decision to file the case.
+Once they've done that, you've got to wait until the court date comes, and then your attorney will speak to them and show them the evidence.
 So, that's another way to do it.

-So, if you’ve got a case that you think there's some investigation that needs to be done, you think that your side of the story is not getting across to the prosecutors or to the police, and you yourself obviously don't want to be in a position where you're sitting there talking to them, potentially incriminating yourself.
+Now, you've almost got your mitigation information in there, which I think is helpful in the overall strategy if you're going to try to resolve a criminal case either short of it going to trial or short of it being filed.
+So, suppose you've got a case that you think there's some investigation that needs to be done.
+In that case, you feel that your side of the story is not getting across to the prosecutors or the police.
+You don't want to be in a position where you're sitting there talking to them, potentially incriminating yourself.

-Let them do the investigation the right way for you — collect evidence, talk to witnesses, get videos — do what they can based on your particular case.
+It would help if you used your attorney to buffer you and the police, you and the prosecutors — let your attorney be your voice.
+Let your attorney be your champion.
+Let them give the information pre-filing.
+Let them do the investigation the right way for you — collect evidence, talk to witnesses, get videos — do what they can base on your particular case.
 It's not the same thing in every case.
-You need a specific approach that’s designed to help you and your situation.
+You need a specific approach designed to help you and your situation.
 You can't generalize that.

 That's got to be something that you and your attorney sit down and go over everything step by step before the case is filed.
 You decide what, if any, investigation needs to be done.
 You determine what witnesses need to be talked to what evidence needs to be gathered.